The Shop's History

 During the 19th Century, all 5 workshops were converted into

-they could use the loft space, also dormer windows were installed.
+shops. staircases were added to the end properties, also dormer windows were installed.

-all the loft space for its business.
 The 1865 Ordnance Survey map

 clearly shows the buildings have the same general floorplan as